modus-continens/docs/src/tutorial.md

 modus build [-f <Modusfile>] <CONTEXT> <QUERY>
 ```

-**CONTEXT** is a directory containing any source file that you want to make available to Docker, just like the context directory in `docker build`. **QUERY** is a literal denoting what you want to build.
+`CONTEXT` is a directory containing any source file that you want to make available to Docker, just like the context directory in `docker build`. `QUERY` is a literal denoting what you want to build.
 You can use "`-f <Modusfile>`" to specify the Modusfile to build, and the default is `Modusfile` in the context directory.

 In our case, we can use `my_app("debug")` as our query in order to build a debug image.
 However, we can also specify unbounded variables in our query.
 If we simply use `my_app(X)` as our query, **Modus will build two images in parallel** for us, one being the debug image and the other being the release image.
-You can think of it as saying "For all X, as long as `my_app(X)` can be proven, build it".
-You can also go a step further and add parameters to select the rust channel, base distributions, etc.

-You can't specify a default to these parameters, but you can define versions of `my_app` which takes different numbers (including zero) of parameters, to simulate having a default.
+You can think of it as saying "For all X, as long as `my_app(X)` generates a valid image, build it".
+You can also go a step further and add parameters to select the rust channel, base distributions, etc. You can't specify a default for these parameters, but you can define versions of `my_app` that takes different numbers (including zero) of parameters, to simulate having a default.
 For example, by adding:

 ```Modusfile
 my_app :- my_app("release").